 Family-Centered Care Learning Collaborative

-Mid-America ATTC is excited to launch its Family-Centered Care Learning Collaborative!
+Mid-America ATTC just launched its Family-Centered Care Learning Collaborative!
 This year-long opportunity will help participants understand the family-centered care model for pregnant/parenting women (PPW) with substance use disorders (SUD), assess their program’s use of family-centered care principles, and identify and implement strategies to improve their program’s family-centered culture and services.
 This first cohort is intended for upper-level executives/administrative staff, including women's program directors and other staff with decision-making authority, with subsequent cohorts tailored for direct clinical staff.
-Enrollment will be limited to a total of 16 agencies with equal representation from all 4 states in Region 7 (Iowa, Kansas, Missouri, and Nebraska).
+Enrollment will be limited to a total of 16 agencies with equal representation from all 4 states in Region 7.
 The Learning Collaborative will be completely virtual, requiring no travel for either participants or facilitators/coaches.
-Applications to participate are due May 10, 2018 (only one application required per agency).